A translation of the Ambrosiaster text on I Corinthians 13.

 Comment.
 In.
 Epist.
 I ad Corinthios 13

 (Vers.
-1) “If I should speak in the language of men and angels [Col. 265] but I do not have charity, I am one just like a sounding brass1 or a ringing cymbal.”
+1) “If I should speak in the language of men and angels [Col. 265] but I do not have charity, I am one just like a sounding brass or a ringing cymbal.”
 Certainly a great grace appears to speak in diverse languages.
-But it is something even more if it is possible to know any language of angels, it is having been stirred of angels, if he can spiritually have become acquainted with.
-Truly this is not to be reckoned according to merit, but according to the glory of God, he shows by those who been made obedient, to be saying as follows as a sounding brass or ringing cymbal.
+But it is something even more if it is possible to know any language of angels, that is, if one has become spiritually acquainted with having been moved of an angel.
+Truly he shows to those made subject that this is not to be reckoned according to merit, but according to the glory of God.
+Consequently, he says that it is a sounding brass or ringing cymbal.

-Because as the brass resounds by another strike and the cymbal rings, therefore it is also this he who is speaking in languages, has the effect and movement of the holy Spirit, as also the Saviour says in a different place, “for it is not you [plural] that are speaking but the Spirit of your Father who speaks in you” (Matt.
+Because as the brass resounds by another strike and the cymbal rings, therefore it is also in this place with the person who is speaking in languages, has the effect and movement of the Holy Spirit, as also the Saviour says in a different place, “for it is not you [plural] that are speaking but the Spirit of your Father who speaks in you” (Matt.
 10:20).
 For a she-ass also had spoken in a human language to Balaam son of Beor (Num.
 22:28) when he was adjudging the majesty of God and young children broke out in praise of God to the confusion of the Jews (Matt.
 21:16).
-For the Saviour not only that but also shows the stones can cry out to the condemnation of the faithless ones and to the glory of God (Luke 19:40).
-And between the origins itself to the committal of faith, those who were being baptized, were speaking in languages (Acts 10:46).
+For not only that, the Saviour but also shows the stones can cry out to the condemnation of the faithless ones and to the glory of God (Luke 19:40).
+And between the very origins to the committal of faith, those who were being baptized were speaking in languages (Acts 10:46).

 (Vers.
 2) “And if I shall have prophecy and know all mysteries and all knowledge but I do not have charity, it is profiting nothing with me.”
-Truly it profits nothing, for it is being prophesied to the glory of God, even as David says [about] prophecy “Not to us, Lord, not to us, but give glory in your name” (Psalm 113:1).3 For instance Balaam also prophesied (Num.
-24:17), although he was not a prophet but a soothsayer.4 And Caiphas prophesied (John 11:51), not by merit but through the position of the priest’s rank.
+Truly it profits nothing, for it is being prophesied to the glory of God, even as David the prophet says “Not to us, Lord, not to us, but give glory in your name” (Psalm 113:1).1 For instance Balaam also prophesied (Num.
+24:17), although he was not a prophet but a soothsayer.2 And Caiphas prophesied (John 11:51), not by merit but through the position of the priest’s rank.
 And Saul prophesied (I Samuel 19:23), while already for the reason of disobedience he was filled-up by an evil spirit but by God’s reason, he was not able to seize David which he was desiring to kill.

 “And if I will have known all the mysteries.”
-In fact Judas profited nothing having been with the apostles and became acquainted with mysteries when the enemy of charity handed over the Saviour.
-And Ezekiel the prophet demonstrates the devil to know the celestial mysteries, because by the voice which had been scorned in paradise to be that of God, and bears witness to have had the most costly stones (Ezekiel 28:13), which stones the same5 Apostle signified the mysteries of the divine doctrine (I Cor.
+In fact Judas profited nothing having been with the apostles and became acquainted with mysteries when this enemy of charity handed over the Saviour.
+And Ezekiel the prophet demonstrates the devil to know the celestial mysteries, because that he was in paradise with God with a voice that shouted and bears witness to have had the most costly stones (Ezekiel 28:13), which stones the same Apostle signified the mysteries of the divine doctrine (I Cor.
 3:12-15).
-And it profits to me nothing because forgetful of charity, he jumped into pride.6
+And it profits to him nothing because forgetful of charity, he jumped into pride.3

 “And if I would have all knowledge.”
 Knowledge benefits nothing to me if it is not charitable.
-In fact it benefitted nothing to the Scribes and Pharisees with the Saviour saying, “You have the key of knowledge, and neither do you enter nor do you permit others to enter.”7 (Luke 11:52) For charity through ill-will8 these ones who are corrupt have spun his knowledge to nothing.
-For both Tertullian and Novatian were not in small knowledge but because they ruined the alliances by means of a rivalry of charity, with regards to the schism9, the heresies gave birth to its own destruction.
+In fact, it benefited nothing to the Scribes and Pharisees with the Saviour saying, “You have the key of knowledge, and neither do you enter nor do you permit others to enter.”4 (Luke 11:52) For charity through ill-will5 these ones who are corrupt have spun his knowledge to nothing.
+For both Tertullian and Novatian were not in small knowledge but because they ruined the alliances by means of a rivalry of charity, turned to a schism6, the heresies gave birth to their own destruction.7

 “And if I would have all faith, so as that I could transport mountains.”
-Powers to be acquired, or rather the power and glory of God is to cast out demons through faith, neither does this accomplish by [means of] merit, neither to anyone who would have been a diligent imitator of a good moral life, as I mentioned above.
+Powers to do, or rather the power and glory of God is to cast out demons through faith, neither does this accomplish by [means of] merit, neither to anyone who would have been a diligent follower of a good moral life, as I mentioned above.

 (Vers.
 3) “And if I would have expended my every resource.”
 It was explained that if every resource be expended, it profits nothing with charity having been ignored, because charity is the head of the religion, and [the one] who does not have a head, does not have life.
 “And if I would surrender my body that I am ablaze, it profits me nothing.”
 Nothing profits without charity because charity is the religious foundation.
 Whatever then happens without charity, it is doomed.

 (Vers.
-9-10) “Whether prophecies would become purged or tongues would cease, or knowledge would be purged.12 For we know in part and we prophecy in part but when it will come what which is perfect, the former will be purged which are from the part.”
-He said all the gifts of the graces are to be purged because they are not able to understand so much, the truth possesses so much.
+9-10) “Whether prophecies would become purged or tongues would cease, or knowledge would be purged.10 For we know in part and we prophecy in part but when it will come what which is perfect, the former will be purged which are from the part.”
+He said all the gifts of the graces are to be purged because they cannot so much grasp the great extent that truth contains.
 Neither are we able either to grasp or explain the fullness of truth.
 In fact who can do it that can grasp all the human languages, is that of God?
-For that reason our imperfection will be destroyed, Not that he would purge what is truth but as long as it is in imperfection it is about to be destroyed.
-That it is the destruction of imperfection when that, that is imperfection is to be completed in truth.
+For that reason our imperfection will be destroyed.
+Not that which is truth will be ridden out, but while it is increasing what is lacking with imperfection will be destroyed.
+That is to say, the destruction of imperfection is when that which is imperfection is completed into truth.

 The original Latin copy used for this translation can be found here: The Ambrosiaster Latin text on I Corinthians 12-14